Nikhil Kamath

 Nikhil Kamath (born 5 September 1986) is an Indian entrepreneur and investor.
 He is the co-founder of Zerodha, a retail stockbroker, and True Beacon, an asset management company.
-As of March 2025, Kamath is worth $2.6 billion, according to Forbes.
-He, along with his brother Nithin, is also part of Forbes' list of India’s 100 Richest for 2024.
+As of December 2025, Kamath is worth $3.3 billion, according to Forbes.
+He, along with his brother Nithin, is also part of Forbes' list of India's 100 Richest for 2024.

 Early life and education

-Kamath was born on September 5, 1986, in Shimoga and was raised in a locality called Udyavara in Udupi, Karnataka.
-He was born into a culturally rich Konkani Speaking Gaud Saraswat Brahmin household.
+Kamath was born on 5 September 1986, in Shimoga and was raised in Bengaluru, Karnataka.
+He was born into a Kannada-Konkani speaking Hindu family.
 Kamath's father, Raghuram Kamath, was an executive at Canara Bank, while his mother, Revathi Kamath, had her own event management company that managed major events for HP and Bosch at venues like Leela Palace and Windsor Manor.
 Her landscaping work flourished as she completed projects for the Chinnaswamy Stadium and corporate clients like Intel, CBRE, and Citadel.
 She also worked on high-end resorts and hospitals, executing projects worth crores.
 Revathi was a skilled veena player apart from her professional life.
-Kamath dropped out of school after 10th grade and he has no formal degree.
+Kamath dropped out of school after 10th grade, and has no formal degree.